-HTA recognizes that we are part of the communities in which we operate.
+HTA recognizes that we are part of the communities in which we operate and are committed to maintaining engagement in our communities and with our stakeholders with respect to human rights.
 We encourage our employees to be good stewards and better the community in the key markets in which we operate, through philanthropy efforts and sponsorship events.
 Where appropriate, we engage with a wide range of civil society and stakeholders on human rights issues related to our business.

 Healthcare Trust of America, Inc. (“HTA”) is committed to operate in an economically, socially and environmentally responsible manner while balancing the interests of diverse stakeholders.
 HTA strives to uphold the highest professional standards in all business operations and we expect that those with whom we do business will also adhere to these standards.
 HTA encourages its partners, suppliers and vendors to support this commitment by adhering to the HTA Vendor Code of Conduct.